 Behavioural Economics and Behavioural Finance have grown tremendously in popularity in recent years.
-The Nobel Prize in Economic Sciences was awarded to Daniel Kahneman in 2002 for Behavioural Economics and to Robert Shiller in 2013 for Behavioural Finance.
+The Nobel Prize in Economic Sciences was awarded to eminent proponents of these fields: to Daniel Kahneman in 2002, to Robert Shiller in 2013, and to Richard Thaler in 2017.
 There has been increased interest by the public, as evidenced by a spate of popular books in these areas.
 There has also been increased interest by governments: for example, David Cameron appointed a "Behavioural Insights Team" in 2010 to help design government policies.

 A thorough knowledge of Behavioural Economics and Behavioural Finance provides students with a deeper and more realistic understanding of financial markets than is offered by mainstream finance alone.
 Such knowledge also makes students less susceptible to common mistakes in their own lives and careers.
 A successful completion of the programme would provide students with valuable skills for a wide range of careers in areas such as investment, banking, public service, or academia.

 A slide presentation of the module is available here

 The lecture notes for the modules on behavioural economics and behavioural finance are available here.

 The programme consists of five compulsory modules in semester A as well as two compulsory modules and three electives in semester B. During the summer period students will also have to complete a 45-credit 7000-word dissertation under the supervision of an academic member of staff.
 Students will also be offered a two-week pre-sessional course whose aim is to introduce students without a strong quantitative background to the necessary mathematics and statistical concepts.